STAIR (Skills Training in Affective and Interpersonal Regulation)

 Evidence-levelEffective (About evidence-level criteria)

-According to the VA Office of Rural Health, out of the 18.2 million veterans in the United States, 4.7 million live in rural areas.
-Of these rural veterans, 6% are women.
+According to the VA Office of Rural Health, 4.7 million veterans live in the rural United States.
+Of these rural veterans, 7% are women.
 According to a 2014 Journal of Rural Health article, rural women veterans were less likely than their urban counterparts to seek mental healthcare from Veterans Affairs (VA) facilities.
-The VA Palo Alto Health Care System (VAPAHCS) in California is working to increase access for these women through telemental health.
+The VA Palo Alto Health Care System (VAPAHCS) in California is working to increase access for these women and other veterans through telemental health.

 STAIR (Skills Training in Affective and Interpersonal Regulation) targets rural women veterans, especially those with military sexual trauma (MST) and other military-related trauma.
 According to the VA, one in five women veterans seeking VA services reported having experienced MST.
 Although women are a specific target population, the program is open to all genders and has similar effectiveness across populations.

 Clients can choose to receive individual or group treatment via teleconferencing either in the nearest community-based outpatient clinic (CBOC) or in the clients' own homes.
 They can also use webSTAIR, a web-based version of STAIR paired with expert coaching through telemental health, at select VA systems across the country.

 STAIR works to reduce PTSD and increase participants' social functioning.
 The 10-week program helps veterans build skills such as:

 - Mood management